Review – Garmin Edge 520 Plus

 The Sendpoints.us website is actually created by and run by the person who created the Connect IQ app SendPoints app – this one works great too, with the downside being that it is an app so you have to use it before a ride or end a ride to access the Connect IQ app screen on the Edge.

-This allows you to use the corresponding website Sendpoints.us to enter addresses, businesses, coordinates, etc into the field and it will create a four digit code that you enter into the Edge app to create a new location on your Edge, which you can then select and navigate to.
+This allows you to use the corresponding website Sendpoints.us to enter addresses, businesses, coordinates, etc into the field and it will create a four-digit code that you enter into the Edge app to create a new location on your Edge, which you can then select and navigate to.

-Unfortunately I can not get IQMapReceiver to work even though others may have.
+Unfortunately, I can not get IQMapReceiver to work even though others may have.
 If you get it to work please let me know.

 Yelp works great too, and you want to probably install it ahead of time.
 Again, this is an app and not a widget like GRouteLoader is so you are going to have to end your current ride to use it, or use it before your ride.

-Go to Menu (down arrow when you are on main screen), scroll down to Connect IQ apps and then go to Yelp, make sure your phone is connected, and find the business, restaurant, or other place of interest in the Edge Yelp app that is where you are going or is near your destination.
+Go to Menu (down arrow when you are on the main screen), scroll down to Connect IQ apps and then go to Yelp, make sure your phone is connected, and find the business, restaurant, or another place of interest in the Edge Yelp app that is where you are going or is near your destination.

 So if you are going directly to a location shown in Yelp you’re set, it will take you directly there.
 But you can also use this as a shortcut for navigating to a location if you know that location is near a business or other place listed in Yelp.
 If you’re not sure of a business or other place near your destination you can usually find something in Google Maps and then find that in the Yelp app.
-Unfortunately for rural addresses the nearest business may not be that close – you can always use GRouteLoader instead.
+Unfortunately for rural addresses, the nearest business may not be that close – you can always use GRouteLoader instead.